kovidgoyal/calibre/src/calibre/manual/faq.rst

 Post any output you see in a help message on the `Forum <http://www.mobileread.com/forums/forumdisplay.php?f=166>`_.

-|app| freeze when I click on anything?
+|app| freezes when I click on anything?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are three possible things I know of, that can cause this: